Oil slides 2% as glut forecast, China virus overshadow Libya disruption

 The American Petroleum Institute is scheduled to release its report at 4:30 p.m. on Wednesday, followed by official data at 11 a.m. on Thursday.

-Graphic on U.S. petroleum inventories: here
+Graphic on U.S. petroleum inventories here

 Reporting by Devika Krishna Kumar in New York, Noah Browning in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and David Goodman